SafeHome.org may receive compensation from some providers listed on this page. Learn More

 In fact, probably the best way to understand home security systems is to focus on each one of these pieces of equipment in turn, so you get an idea of how a system can protect you.

 FYI: Some security cameras use a different type of motion detection called computer vision (CV).
 They detect movement by looking at changing pixels.
 They combine that with a person detection algorithm and sometimes facial detection to only detect human movement.
 In our opinion, however, the most reliable motion-sensing cameras are those that use a PIR motion sensor combined with person detection.
+We can’t deny that an alert telling us who is at our door from facial detection is a neat feature though.

 In other words, a home security system is a network of electronic devices that protect and secure your home or apartment from criminal activity such as burglars, thieves, and home intruders.